 After grinding, a thick, fragrant cocoa paste called “cocoa mass” is obtained.

-The different ingredients (cocoa nibs, cocoa butter, sunflower lecithin, and possibly the other ingredients) are mixed in a conch that kneads, refines and heats the ingredients for several hours until a silky smooth paste is obtained, the homogeneous structure, our Chocolate.
+The different ingredients (cocoa nibs, cocoa butter, sunflower lecithin, and possibly the other ingredients) are mixed in a conch that kneads, refines and heats the ingredients.
+After several hours, a silky smooth paste is obtained to give our chocolate.

 Major step for the production of quality chocolate bar.
-Tempering consists of crystallizing through a set of temperatures that will make the chocolate shine.
+Tempering consists of crystallizing through a set of temperatures that will make the chocolate brilliance.